 |Day Tour to Bruges, Belgium||Book Here|

 |Day Tour to London, England||Book Here|

 Paris to Bruges Day Tour (Belgium)

-With a day trip to Bruges in Belgium, you will be checking off another European nation in this day tour from France.
-Bruges is a stunning medieval town in Belgium, characterized by its beautiful market square (Grokt Markt), waffles, Burg fortress and the Belfry tower.
-In this tour you will be given free time to shop for Belgian Chocolates and other souvenirs, including boutique stores.
+With a day trip to Bruges in Belgium, you will be checking off another European nation on this day tour from France.
+Bruges is a stunning medieval town in Belgium, characterized by its beautiful market square (Grokt Markt), waffles, Burg fortress, and the Belfry tower.
+On this tour, you will be given free time to shop for Belgian Chocolates and other souvenirs, including boutique stores.

 This tour involves a lot of walking in Bruges, so wear comfortable shoes and clothes.
 It is usually warm and humid in Bruges during the day.